Los Angeles Assault Attorney

 You can be charged with battery even if the other party does not suffer pain or injury if you touch them in an offensive way.
 Shoving or spitting on someone can be charged as a battery.

 Battery is usually a misdemeanor, but it may be charged as a serious misdemeanor or felony offense if it results in serious injury.
+Contact our top-rated Los Angeles assault and battery attorneys near you.

 Battery Causing Serious Bodily Injury